 In collaboration with other UN agencies and development partners, UNDP also supports decentralisation of local governance systems through capacity development and e-governance at local and national levels.

 To address emerging environmental concerns into national policies, plans and programmes, UNDP has been providing cross sectoral technical support to enhance national capacities so that Bhutan is able to meet its committments to International Environmental Agreements.

-UNDP partners with government and private sectors to help rural communities access affordable renewable energy technologies while ensuring biodiversity conservation.
+UNDP partners with government and private sectors to help rural communities access affordable energy technologies while ensuring biodiversity conservation.

 UNDP has also been supporting stakeholder and community capacity building to better implement the national disaster risk management.
 By mainstreaming disaster and climate risk reduction into national polices, UNDP aims at supporting successful disaster risk management initiatives for better disaster preparedness and response.

 By partnering with local and central governments, non-governmental organizations and other international agencies, UNDP promotes policies and implementation of community-based disaster risk management projects.